yeshua453/website/docs/controls/windowdragarea.md

 ### `maximizable`

 Whether double-clicking on a window drag area causes window to maximize/restore.

-Default is `True`.
+Defaults to `True`.